 The world's platinum market began contracting around the period of the millenium change.
 Annual mintage of the coins stopped after 1999 with the exception of 2002 when 500 sets of special Hologram Platinum Maple Leafs were minted.
 However, revived interest in platinum saw the Platinum Maple Leaf make a comeback in 2009, albeit only in the 1 oz denomination from then on.
-The 1 oz Platinum Maple Leafs were the world's best-selling platinum bullion coins in 2012.
+The 1 oz Platinum Canadian Maple Leaf was the world's best-selling platinum bullion coin in 2012.

 The only design changes that affected the coins were when the portrait of the Queen was changed in 1990 and again in 2009.
 The radial lines and the micro-engraved privy mark that were introduced in 2015 also changed the look of the coins a bit.
 However, they were mainly introduced as added security features.

 Mintage figures for the brilliant uncirculated 1 oz platinum coin vary between 3,248 coins (1999) and 62,273 coins (1996).
 Mintage of 'regular' coins stopped after 1999 and only resumed in 2009 (but only 1 oz coins).
-In between, the only Platinum Maple Leafs that were issued were the special hologram coins that were issued in 2002.
+In between, the only Canadian Maple Leaf platinum coins that were issued were the special hologram coins that were issued in 2002.

-The mintage record across all denominations is held by the 1/4 oz Platinum Maple Leafs that were issued 87,200 times in 1988.
+The mintage record for all denominations is held by the 1/4 oz Platinum Maple Leaf coin that was issued 87,200 times in 1988.
 The mintage low are the 460 coins of 1/20 oz that were minted in 1995.

 The Canadian Gold Maple Leaf page gives more information about the coins and allows you to compare current prices.